aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/090_scenarios/020_targeting_hybrid_instances/_index.en.md

 ```

-The we use a bash trick to substitute them into our FIS template and write it to disk as `fis-hybrid-target.json`.
-Note: the 5 backslashes are escapes required for multiple evaluation steps.
-See the final FIS template for a more human readable result.
+Then we use a bash trick to substitute them into our FIS template and write it to disk as `fis-hybrid-target.json`.

+{{% notice note %}}
+Because we are doing an additional string evaluation we need to add extra escape characters to the source string leading to the 5 backslashes.
+See the final FIS template for a more human readable result with one level of escapes removed.
+{{% /notice %}}

 ```bash
 cat > fis-hybrid-target.json <<EOT